 Preston Bennett joins Fry & Elder as the prominent Tulsa law firm’s newest and most up-and-coming trial attorney.

-A native of Arkansas, Preston Bennett will focus much of his practice at Fry & Elder on Civil Litigation – specifically real estate disputes involving landlords and tenants, as well as contractual disputes.
-Bennett’s practice will also center on Appellate work.
+A native of Arkansas, Preston Bennett will focus much of his practice at Fry & Elder on Family Law & Civil Litigation – specifically divorces, contractual disputes, and school bullying-related issues.
+Preston’s practice will also include Appellate work.

 “I really seek to establish an open line of communication and a level of trust with each of my clients,” Preston Bennett said.
 “Each situation is different, so it is important for me to really understand what each client is going through.

 This will enable me to customize a plan for each of my clients moving forward which will enable them the opportunity to have the most successful outcome.”